isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-paint-sprayer-under-200.markdown

 [kitchen cabinets](https://pestpolicy.com/how-to-paint-kitchen-cabinets-without-sanding/)
 .

-Wagner-0525029 Pro has lesser over-spray thanks to the 2-setting power for your thin materials.
-With the backpack and 5-foot suction, you can paint directly from the backpack or can.
+Wagner-0525029 Pro has lesser over-spray thanks to the 2-setting power for your thin materials.Â  With the backpack and 5-foot suction, you can paint directly from the backpack or can.
 For painting on large surfaces or trim, the 3-speed control (electronic) makes it easy to undertake different painting tasks - and fast ~ about 8 Gallons every hour even with
 [wooden furniture](https://pestpolicy.com/best-hvlp-spray-gun-for-woodworking/)
 .